Largest Deserts in the World Ranked by Size

 What Is a Desert?

-The table below shows the list of 10 largest deserts in the world by total area.
-It includes each desert’s size, type, and location.
-Cold deserts like Antarctica and the Arctic dominate the ranking, while the Sahara Desert remains the largest hot desert on Earth.
+The table below lists the 10 largest deserts in the world by total area, including hot and cold deserts, along with their size, type, and location.
+Antarctica and the Arctic dominate the ranking, while the Sahara is the largest hot desert on Earth.

 | Rank | Desert | Area (km²) | Type | Location |